PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 :math:`\eta<\frac{2}{L},` implying that condition number of :math:`\boldsymbol{H}` is upper bounded:
 :math:`\frac{\sigma_\mathrm{max}(\boldsymbol{H})}{\sigma_\mathrm{min}(\boldsymbol{H})}<\frac{2||g||^2_2}{L^2\delta}`.
-Observing the singular values of the Fisher information matrix allows us to adaptively choose the appropriate projection and hence achieve objective improvement.
+By observing the singular values of the Fisher information matrix, we can dynamically select the suitable projection, enabling us to achieve objective improvement.

-In the supplemental material, we further use an example to compare the optimization trajectories and stationary points of :math:`KL` divergence and :math:`L2` norm projections.
+In the Appendix, we further use an example to compare the optimization trajectories and stationary points of :math:`KL` divergence and :math:`L2` norm projections.